frwl404/runo/README.md

 PASSED
 ```

-## 🎯 Why use rego?
+## 🎯 Why use runo?
 - Standardized workflow across different repositories
 - Zero installation (just add 1 file to your repo)
-- `rego` need only Python and Docker.
+- `runo` need only Python and Docker.
 Both are present almost everywhere nowadays.
 - Works across multiple platforms effortlessly

 ## 🚀 Quick start.

-Follow [this short instruction](docs/QUICK_START.md) to integrate rego into your project.
+Follow [this short instruction](docs/QUICK_START.md) to integrate runo into your project.
 In case of some problems, please feel free to contact author:
 - Email: anton.chivkunov@gmail.com